Sunday, February 29, 2004

 I might just go and have a look.

-By mid afternoon, I had wanked furiously for hours and had cum twice, watching my DVD disks.
-Nobody remotely interested me on gaydar, but the idea made my cock hard for hours.
+By mid afternoon, I had wanked furiously for hours and had cum twice, watching DVDs. (too much information?)
+Nobody remotely interested me on gaydar, but the idea made my cock hard.

 By mid afternoon, I had to stop, take stock and formulate a plan, timetable, to get me out the door in time.